 - Throw in three sprigs of rosemary for making a rosemary gimlet.

-- Ohhhh, what about something spicy?
-Slice, deseed, and chop a jalapeno in and add it during the cooking process.
-Just make sure you strain the finished product before storing.
+- Want something spicy?
+Slice, deseed, and chop a jalapeno and add it during the cooking process.
+Just make sure you strain the finished product before storing it.

 Pro Tips/Recipe Notes:

 - I prefer to cook the water and honey on low heat because I use raw honey.
 Heating raw honey at too high of a temperature can kill the awesome beneficial properties, so go low and slow!

 - Want to make your syrup a bit sweeter?
 Just adjust the ratios so it is 1:1 for honey and water.